awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.CloudWatch.md

 All of the events from all of the DB instances in a DB cluster are pushed to a log group using different log streams\.

 If a log group with the specified name exists, Aurora uses that log group to export log data for the Aurora DB cluster\.
 You can use automated configuration, such as AWS CloudFormation, to create log groups with predefined log retention periods, metric filters, and customer access\.
 Otherwise, a new log group is automatically created using the default log retention period, **Never Expire**, in CloudWatch Logs\.
 You can use the CloudWatch Logs console, the AWS CLI, or the CloudWatch Logs API to change the log retention period\.
-For more information about changing log retention periods in CloudWatch Logs, see [Change Log Data Retention in CloudWatch Logs](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/SettingLogRetention.html)\.
+For more information about changing log retention periods in CloudWatch Logs, see [Change log data retention in CloudWatch Logs](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/SettingLogRetention.html)\.

 You can use the CloudWatch Logs console, the AWS CLI, or the CloudWatch Logs API to search for information within the log events for a DB cluster\.
-For more information about searching and filtering log data, see [Searching and Filtering Log Data](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/MonitoringLogData.html)\.
+For more information about searching and filtering log data, see [Searching and filtering log data](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/MonitoringLogData.html)\.